vbookshelf/Ziggy-Digital-Human-Chat-Companion/README.md

 - This project demonstrates a simple and cheap way to create a personal voicebot using only HTML, CSS, Javascript and PHP.
 - When using the voice chat I suggest wearing earphones or headphones with a mic.
 This will make the voice input more stable.
 - Ziggy is powered by Llama3 70b running on Groq (free version).
 The number of tokens per chat session is limited.
+- Example discussion topic: Are we living in a simulation?

 ## Design